 The City issued the Notice of Preparation of an Environmental Impact Report on April 19, 2013, starting the public review process.
-The City is taking comments during the next 30 days—until May 20, 2013.
-After the two public hearings on the Plan (see upcoming meetings, below), the City will prepare a draft Specific Plan and draft Environmental Impact Report, and will release them the fall, 2013.
-Public hearings will be held then to review both the draft plan and the draft EIR.
-Final plan and EIR review is expected within 12 months.
+In the Spring of 2014, after holding two public workshops about the Plan (see upcoming meetings, below), the City will release a draft Specific Plan and draft Environmental Impact Report.
+Public hearings will then be held to review both the draft Plan and the Draft EIR.
+Final adoption of a Plan is expected in Fall, 2014.

 Reports, Documents & Presentations

 Council Resolution Authorizing Exclusive Negotiating Agreement - March 6, 2012

 City of Oakland Remains Bullish about Coliseum City – May 22, 2012

 In the News

 Oakland 'Coliseum City' Receives More Funding: $1 Million Approved For Study